nsnyder1992/OrderProcessingSystem/README.md

         concurrent::boolean           //if other processes can be done concurrently, then set to true.
 Like waiting on brownies in the oven

 Might need to add more things above to account for more actions, but the general idea is to save the RecipeSteps in the database to help calculate optimum amount of time and space within the Cafeteria Kitchen.

-### RecipeIngredients (Database)

-This is a One-to-many type relationship model where there will be 1 Recipe to many ingredients

-    Attributes:

-        foodItemId::Integer       // from FoodItem model
-        ingredientId::Integer     // from Ingredients model
-        qty::Integer
-        units::String

-### Ingredients (Database)

-These will be the lowest level of the classes that make up FoodItems

-    Attributes:

-        id::Integer
-        name::String
-        inventoryQty::Integer

-### Prepare (Database)

-These prepare models describe what to do to ingredients to make a FoodItem.
-For example "Cook", "Chop", etc.

-    Attributes:

-        id::Integer
-        name::String

-### Utility (Database)

-The Utility model will specify what should be used to Prepare the ingredients, ie "Oven", "Knife", etc

-    Attributes:

-        id::Integer
-        name::String

 ### User (Database)